Standard Contracts of Sale

 4. Special conditions in property sale contracts

-A contract of sale is one of the many, essential legal documents involved in a property transaction.
+A contract of sale in NSW is one of the many, essential legal documents involved in a property transaction.
 Whether you’re buying or selling a house, it’s important you’re familiar with this document and what should be included.
 To help, we’ve broken down everything you need to know about property sale contracts.
 If you have any questions, please don’t hesitate to get in touch with our conveyancing team.

 What is a contract of sale?

-A property sale contract is a legally binding document containing the terms and conditions agreed upon between a seller and buyer in relation to goods.
+A property sales contract is a legally binding document containing the terms and conditions agreed upon between a seller and buyer in relation to goods.
 It also lists all the relevant information related to the property, such as names and addresses, the conditions of sale and the price.

 Who writes the contract of sale?